This post may contain affiliate links and ads. Read our disclosure policy here.

 Cool Things to Do on Your Disney Cruise

-I have now reviewed our cruise on the Disney Magic (2014 sailing) and our cruise on the Disney Dream (2015 sailing).
-They were truly fantastic trips – two of our very best vacations ever.
-In just 3 short nights on board (each trip), we picked up some really cool tips that I wanted to share.
+I have now reviewed our 3 Night Disney Magic Bahamas cruise (2014 sailing), our 3 Night Disney Dream Bahamas cruise (2015 sailing), and our 7 Night Disney Magic New York to Bahamas cruise (2016 sailing).
+They were truly fantastic trips – some of our very best vacations ever.
+After , we picked up some really cool tips that I wanted to share.
 Remember – Disney (be it parks or cruise) is one of those trips that it really pays to do your research.
 The more you read up on tips/tricks, the more time you save, the better trip to you have.

 Cool Things to Do on Your Disney Cruise

 1. Surprise your kids with a character call before your cruise: After you book your cruise, log into your account on DCL’s website.
 Included in some of the pre-cruise activities that you can book is a character call informing the recipient of the upcoming trip.
 Choose from a couple different characters, schedule the time and date that work best for you and you’re set!